pierrec/node-ekam/README.md

 ## Synopsis

-Ekam is yet another package builder for node, designed to handle file includes, regardless of the file format, although it is primarily aimed at building javascript, html and css files.
+Ekam is yet another build tool for node, designed to handle file includes, regardless of the file format, although it is primarily aimed at building javascript, html and css files.
+It comes as a single command line utility.

-As of version 0.0.0, only javascript is supported, although html and css are planned and easy to add, as well as other formats.
+As of the current version, only JavaScript is supported, although html and css are planned and easy to add, as well as other formats.

 ## Download